sim. Boardman1989, pp. 110, 113, no. 273, fig. 42 (Fortress, Chios, Early Byzantine)

 Fabric, firing, and surface description

-Two joining sherds preserve entire handle and ca. 65% of circumference.
-Slight, somewhat extensive abrasion but otherwise in good condition; clean breaks.
+Two joining sherds preserve majority handle and ca. 65% of circumference.
+Some abrasion on handle but otherwise in good condition; clean breaks.
+Two sections of plaster fill between the two joining sherds.